nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch2-linreg/2017-12-03-single-variable.md

 ## 2. Defining the model

 For single variable linear regression we used the model \\(y' = ax + b\\).
 Geometrically, this means that the model can only guess lines.
 Since the homicide data is roughly in the shape of a line, it worked well for this problem.
 But there are very few problems that are so simple, so soon we will look at more complex models.
 One other limitation of the current model is it only accepts one input variable.
 But if our data set had both age and ethnicity, for example, perhaps we could more accurately predict homicide death rate.
-Also very soon we will discuss a more complex model that handles multiple input variables.
+We will also discuss soon a more complex model that handles multiple input variables.

 ## 3. Defining the loss function

 For single variable regression, the loss function we used, \\(L = \\sum (y' - y)^2\\), is the standard.
 However, there are a few considerations: first, this loss functions is suitable for this simple model, but with more advanced models this loss function isn't good enough.
 We will see why soon.
 Second, the optimization algorithm converged pretty slowly, needing about \\(10000\\) iterations.
-The cause is that the surface of the loss function is almost flat in a certain direction (you can see this in the 3D plot of it).
-Though this isn't a problem with the formula for the loss function, the problem surfaces in the loss function.
+One cause is that the surface of the loss function is almost flat in a certain direction (you can see this in the 3D plot of it).
+Though this isn't inherently a problem with the formula for the loss function, the problem surfaces in the loss function.
 We will also see how to address this problem soon, and converge muster faster.

 ## 4. Minimizing the loss functions